blerg-rush/blerg-rush/README.md

 # Hi!
 I'm Kelsey 😀
 Pronouns: she/her

-I'm a software developer with an interest in developer-friendly code, exploring different ways of approaching familiar problems, and open-source technology.
-For two years, I volunteer co-organized YEGrb, Edmonton's Ruby meetup, and I've recently stepped down to free up time to decompress and re-assess.
+I'm a software developer with an interest in developer-friendly code and ethical software development.

 ## My work 👷‍♀️